 FFmpeg and NVENC are great, but they are unable to deal with MXF files which have internal JPEG2000 compression.
 Such an options does exist at FFmpeg to do J2K decoding with CPU-based OpenJPEG library, which is very slow.
 OpenJPEG is now multithreaded decoder, but it's still far from working in realtime even for 2K resolutions.
 You can try VLC or Windows Media Player to play MXF files on PC to see that they just can't do that smoothly.
 That's why we need to transcode source files from MXF format to MP4 with h264 compression.

 Now we can do that on GPU by utilizing Fastvideo J2K decoder and NVIDIA NVENC encoder.
 As soon as NVENC can work in parallel with CUDA cores, we can do J2K decoding and h264 encoding at the same time.
 This is the way to improve total performance of transcoding.

 We have implemented that library as a part of our Image & Video Processing SDK.
 Our customers has opportunity to utilize GPU-accelerated SDK components to boost transcoding in their applications as a part of video processing pipeline.

 CPU vs GPU Video Encoding for H.264

-We need to point out to some important differences at H.264 encoding on GPU and CPU.
-This is important scenario for transcoding solutions when initial and final streams are compressed according to H264 algorithm.
-GPU-based video encoding is usually optimised for high bitrate streaming rather than for playback.
-That's GPU encoding is usually done without B-Frames with constant bitrate.
-CPU-based x264 is mostly intended for playback and storage.
+We need to emphasize some important differences at H.264 encoding on GPU and CPU.
+This is frequently used scenario for transcoding solutions when initial and final streams are compressed according to H264 algorithm.
+GPU-based video encoding is usually optimized for high bitrate streaming rather than for playback.
+That's why GPU encoding is usually done without B-Frames with constant bitrate.
+CPU-based x264 solution is mostly intended for playback and storage.